 Try colour coding to improve effectiveness and always keep them up to date.

 Signs to clearly mark what area workers are in and what goods are stored can further help speed up the job.
 Arrows pointing the direction of key goods that are handled most often may also be a good idea.

 Labels are another key technique to increase efficiency.
 Use stickers, paper inserts or more permanent signs to help people identify goods.
 This can be done by product name, number, category or any way you deem to be best for your business.

-To maximise the efficiency of your warehouse, retail or office space, give us a call on 0800 085 8117 or fill in our contact form to let us know how we can help.
+To maximise the efficiency of your warehouse, retail or office space, contact us today to let us know how we can help.